celery/celery/docs/configuration.rst

     CELERY_RESULT_BACKEND = 'file:///var/celery/results'

-The configured directory needs to be shared and writeable by all servers using the backend.
+The configured directory needs to be shared and writable by all servers using the backend.

 If you are trying Celery on a single system you can simply use the backend